 DIGITAL SHORELINE ANALYSIS SYSTEM

-The Digital Shoreline Analysis System is now a web application called DSASweb, which can be accessed online at http://marine.usgs.gov/dsasweb/.
-Like previous versions of the software, DSASweb computes rate metrics from multiple historical shoreline positions.
-It is also useful for computing rates of change for just about any other moving boundary that incorporates a clearly-identified feature position at discrete times, such as riverbanks, land-use boundaries, or seafloor features.
+The Digital Shoreline Analysis System (DSAS) is computer software that computes rate-of-change statistics from multiple historic shoreline positions residing in a GIS.
+It is also useful for computing rates of change for just about any other boundary change problem that incorporates a clearly-identified feature position at discrete times.

 A public bulletin board for users to exchange tips and techniques with other DSAS users is available here.